 • Direct: “You're stuck in the rescue cycle.
 Here's why.
 Here's how to stop.”

-• Research-backed: Gallup, Google Project Oxygen, Amy Edmondson, Carol Dweck—not feel-good platitudes
+• Research-backed: Gallup, Google Project Oxygen, Amy Edmondson, Carol Dweck.
+Not feel-good platitudes

 • Practical: Frameworks you can use tomorrow, not abstract principles